Volkswagen's Porsche drops diesel in electric car push

 As a result, carmakers around the world have ramped up spending on the development of electric cars, hoping to catch up with pioneer Tesla.

-"Porsche is not demonizing diesel.
+"Porsche is not demonising diesel.
 It is, and will remain, an important propulsion technology," Porsche Chief Executive Oliver Blume said in a statement.

 "We as a sports car manufacturer, however, for whom diesel has always played a secondary role, have come to the conclusion that we would like our future to be diesel-free."